jeremyldavis87/gen-ai-examples/README.md

-# Gen AI Code Examples
+# Gen AI Examples

-A comprehensive framework for managing AI model usage with automatic fallback, extensive testing, and benchmarking capabilities.
+A comprehensive framework for building production-ready generative AI applications with AWS managed services, featuring automatic fallback capabilities, extensive testing, and benchmarking tools.

-### Overview
+## Overview

-This package provides a robust solution for working with multiple AI models through a centralized internal AI Gateway.
-It includes:
+This package provides a robust solution for working with multiple AI models through a centralized AI Gateway.
+It follows AWS best practices and leverages managed services where applicable.

+Key features include:

-Model Handler: A unified interface for model interaction with automatic fallback capabilities Testing Framework: Tools to evaluate model performance using deepeval metrics Benchmarking Tools: Compare different models across various tasks and use cases Example Applications: Ready-to-use applications and integration examples
+- **Model Handler**: A unified interface for model interaction with automatic fallback capabilities
+- **Testing Framework**: Tools to evaluate model performance using metrics
+- **Benchmarking Tools**: Compare different models across various tasks and use cases
+- **Example Applications**: Ready-to-use applications and integration examples
+- **AWS Integration**: Leverages AWS managed services including Cognito, S3, RDS, and Amplify
+- **Docker Support**: Complete Docker configuration for local development and production
+- **Infrastructure as Code**: Terraform and Terragrunt configurations for AWS resources
+- **CI/CD Pipelines**: GitHub Actions workflows for testing and deployment
+- **Database Migrations**: SQLAlchemy with Alembic for database schema management

-### Table of Contents
+## Table of Contents

 - [Features](#features)
 - [Installation](#installation)